- Why Recruit Columbia MBAs?

 On-Campus Corporate MBA Recruiting Presentations

 The CMC will schedule one presentation per class year for each company participating in on-campus recruiting.
 Companies recruiting both first- and second-year students may elect to offer one joint-year presentation for both groups.
 Companies with multiple divisions or office locations should plan to have one firm-wide presentation representing all divisions and locations to ensure effective calendar management and fairness among organizations.
-Most corporate presentations take place from September 9 to November 11, 2013, but may be scheduled until December 6, 2013.
-The blackout dates apply.
+Most corporate presentations take place from September 8 to November 7, 2014, but in some cases may be scheduled until December 5, 2014.
+Certain event blackout periods apply.

-Firms are encouraged to upload materials to COIN for student access before events to minimize the amount of printed material.
+Only Columbia Business School students may be invited to events held in Columbia Business School classrooms.
+Firms are encouraged to upload materials to COIN for student access prior to events in order to minimize the need for printed material.

 If you are new to recruiting at Columbia Business School or have not been able to yield a high number of attendees at past events and are interviewing on-campus for full-time or internship positions, you may want to consider participating in the CMC’s Career Forum in lieu of a standalone corporate presentation.

-The forum, which will be held on Tuesday, October 1, 2013, from 12:15 to 2:15 p.m.
-EDT, offers firms an opportunity to meet many students in an informal and interactive "career fair-style" setting prior to application deadlines.
+The forum, which will be held Tuesday, October 7, 2014, from 12:15 to 2:15 p.m.
+ET, offers firms an opportunity to meet many students in an informal and interactive career fair–style setting prior to application deadlines.

 Office Hours / Coffee Chat can be requested through COIN, however, CMC does not guarantee on campus space availability.
 Additionally, CMC cannot manage sign ups; companies must provide sign up instructions in their event request.
 COIN is used for publicity only.